xdoko01/pgRPG/README.md

   - This might become handy, if the processor is resource heavy and does not need to run real-time.
 For example, processor for checking if the entity has reached the destination position
   - Example of processor definition: `["new.position_system.perform_check_on_target_position_processor:PerformCheckOnTargetPositionProcessor", {"step": 1000}]`

+### 2023-09-07 Commands and Command Generators Redone
+  - Newly, logic can be defined by `btree` or `blist`.
+Commands can be used in both structures.
+Both structures follow `CommandGenerator` prototype.
+In future, no problem to add more structures that will follow `CommandGenerator` prototype.
+  - Newly, `Command` namedtuple consists of `name`,`params` and `entity_id` attribtes.
+Those 3 attributes reflect the information from the `quest` definition.
+Specifically, `entity_id` marks the optional parameter specified in the quest on which entity the command must be executed.
+It is hence possible for the player entity to issue commands (for example via `Controllable` Component) to other entity such as NPC.
+Useful for global brain entity that can issue commands to different entities and hence orchestrate the action in the game.
+  - Newly, all commands have as a parameter `Command`, `CommandContext` blackboard and `ECSmanager` that contains functions for manipulating the game world.

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`